GhostPack/Certify/README.md

     openssl pkcs12 -in cert.pem -keyex -CSP "Microsoft Enhanced Cryptographic Provider v1.0" -export -out cert.pfx

+The same can be done usig the Windows native tool `certutil.exe`:

+    certutil.exe -MergePFX cert.pem cert.pfx

 Certificates can be used with Rubeus to request a TGT with:

     Rubeus.exe asktgt /user:X /certificate:C:\Temp\cert.pfx /password:<CERT_PASSWORD>